Decentral-America/DCC-WAVES-Gateway/README.md

-        "gatewaySeed": "<seed of the above devined address>", "seedenvname": "<the ENV name to store your seed instead of the field above>", "fee": <the fee you want to collect on the gateway, calculated in the proxy token, e.g., 0.1>, "assetId": "<the asset id of the proxy token on the Waves platform>", "decimals": <number of decimals of the token>, "network": "<Waves network you want to connect to (testnet|stagenent|mainnet)>",
+        "gatewaySeed": "<seed of the above devined address>", "seedenvname": "<the ENV name to store your seed instead of the field above>", "fee": <the fee you want to collect on the gateway, calculated in the proxy token, e.g., 0.1>, "gateway_fee": <the gatewway part of the fee calculated in the proxy token, e.g., 0.1>, "network_fee": <the tx part of the fee calculated in the proxy token, e.g., 0.1>, "assetId": "<the asset id of the proxy token on the Waves platform>", "decimals": <number of decimals of the token>, "network": "<Waves network you want to connect to (testnet|stagenent|mainnet)>",